What is pulmonary actinomycosis?

-- not taking care of your teeth and gums
+- not taking proper care of your teeth and gums

 - scarred lungs from bronchiectasis

-Long-term alcohol use may weaken your immune system.
-Heavy drinkers are also more likely to aspirate vomit.
+Long-term alcohol use may weaken your immune system, causing a higher risk for infection.
+Heavy drinkers are also more likely to aspirate vomitus.

 Symptoms of pulmonary actinomycosis generally start slowly.
 Common signs include:

 - shortness of breath

 - a cough with phlegm that might contain blood

 Without treatment, pulmonary actinomycosis can permanently injure parts of your lungs.
 You could also develop a brain abscess or a central nervous system infection called infectious meningitis.
 These can be potentially life-threatening.

 Other complications include emphysema and a serious bone infection called infectious osteomyelitis.